Convolutional autoencoders for the reconstruction of three-dimensional interfacial multiphase flows: Methodology

-To incorporate a realistic flow, we use snapshots from simulations of drops in decaying homogeneous isotropic turbulence (HIT) that we previously used for training a machine learning (ML) model for drop breakup prediction~\cite{cundy2024physics}.
-The simulations were performed on a $256^3$ grid using a phase field (diffuse interface) approach~\cite{mirjalili2020conservative, mirjalili2021consistent}.
-Patches of size $64^3$ were extracted from these snapshots, by randomly choosing 64 patch locations per volume and discarding empty patches.
-Knowing the interface thickness ($\epsilon_\text{sim}$) used in the simulations, we compute the SDF ($s$ in Section~2), from which we construct input fields with various diffuse interface thicknesses, given by
+Patches of size $64^3$ are extracted from these snapshots, by randomly choosing 64 patch locations per volume and discarding empty patches.
+Knowing the interface thickness ($\epsilon_\text{sim}$) used in the simulations, we compute the SDF ($s$ in Section~2, by inverting Eq.~\eqref{eqn:pf_s}), from which we construct input fields with various diffuse interface thicknesses, given by

 with the limit of $\epsilon \to 0$ giving us the sharp interface representation.
+A total of 25,000 patches are extracted from this dataset.